nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 <a href="#table-of-contents"> <button>Back to Table of Contents </button></a>

-### Viewing the Schedule

-1. Viewing the schedule while all students are being shown.
-    1. Prerequisites: List all students using the `list` command.
-Multiple students in the list.
-    1. Test case: `schedule`<br>
-       Expected: Opens up the schedule window.
-    1. Test case: `schedulexyz`<br>
-       Expected: No schedule window pops up.
-Error details shown in the status message.
-Status bar remains the same.
-    1. Other incorrect search commands to try: `schedule*`, `schedulex` <br>
-       Expected: Similar to previous.
-1. Viewing the schedule window while adding or editing student contact.
-    1. Prerequisites: Open up the schedule window using `schedule` command.
-All lessons displayed in the schedule window.
-    1. Test case: Enter `add n/Sara p/91111111 le/monday 1800` to add a contact named Sara with a lesson on Monday 1800.
-       Then enter `schedule`.<br>
-       Expected: Focuses on the schedule window is updated with a new lesson on Monday 1800, and `Sara` name is there.
-    1. Test case: Enter `list` to display all the contacts.
-Enter `edit X le/monday 2000` (X is the index of Sara's contact) to edit the lesson to Monday 2000.
-Then enter `schedule`.<br>
-       Expected: Focuses on the schedule window which is updated with a new lesson with `Sara` on Monday 2000, and the lesson on Monday 1800 is removed.
-1. Viewing the schedule window while schedule window is already opened.
-     1. Prerequisites: Open up the schedule window using `schedule` command.
-Change focus to TutorsPet window.
-     1. Test case: `schedule` <br>
-     1. Expected: Focuses back on the schedule window.

-<a href="#table-of-contents"> <button>Back to Table of Contents </button></a>

-### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_

-<a href="#table-of-contents"> <button>Back to Table of Contents </button></a>

 ### Adding an important date

 1. Adding an important date while all important dates are being shown